ietf/wiki.ietf.org/group/rats/referencevalues.md

 One of the existing reference interaction models is the so-called _challenge-response_ model, which is instantiated by Veraison's [challenge-response API](https://github.com/veraison/docs/tree/main/api/challenge-response).
 This is an example of where Veraison has taken one of the reference interaction models from RATS, and implemented it as an OpenAPI specification.

 So far, challenge-response is the only one of Veraison's APIs that is based on a RATS Reference Interaction Model.
 However, if endorsement ingestion and distribution were also described in the Reference Interaction Models, then it's conceivable that the existing endorsement-provisioning API could implement the former, and some yet-to-be-defined distribution API could implement the latter.
-This would lead to situation where all of Veraison's main APIs (disgregarding general housekeeping/management functions) are based on reference models from within RATS, which might be a nice place to be.
+This would lead to a situation where all of Veraison's main APIs (disregarding general housekeeping/management functions) are based on reference models from within RATS, which might be a nice place to be.
 Veraison is a specific implementation and therefore not part of the RATS WG charter directly.
 It is a CCC open-source project.
-However, it has some history as a proving ground and an experimental platform for the evolution of RATS WG models and data formats - not only challenge-response as mentioned above, but also data formats such as EAT and CoRIM, that are nurtured within IETF.
+However, it has some history as a proving ground and an experimental platform for the evolution of RATS WG models and data formats - not only challenge-response as mentioned above, but also data formats such as EAT, CMW and CoRIM, that are nurtured within IETF.

 ## Endorsements and Reference Values
-Endorsements and Reference Values are both artifacts that are defined within section 4.2 of [RFC9334](https://datatracker.ietf.org/doc/rfc9334/).
+Endorsements and Reference Values are both artifacts that are defined within [section 4.2 of RFC9334](https://www.rfc-editor.org/rfc/rfc9334.html#section-4.2)).
 This wiki page adopts that definition.
 However, there has been some discourse on the distinction between endorsements and RVs, and on whether an RV can be considered to be a special case of endorsement, since an RV is a known-good value.
 On this page, the phrase "Endorsement/RV" is used as a convenient shorthand in order to maintain the distinction while also respecting the similarity.
 The scope of this effort is to define APIs for the conveyance of both Endorsements and Reference Values.

 ## Examples of Endorsements/RVs
 Just for illustrative purposes, here is a non-exhaustive list of artifacts that might be considered as endorsements/RVs:-

 - An endorsed public key (including but not limited to x509 or similar certificate).
 Attestation evidence is typically signed by the Attester.
 Cryptographic verification of the evidence requires access to the Attester's public key, and that public key in turn needs a means of establishing trust.
 This establishment of trust would typically be the result of an Endorser making the public key available as an endorsement.
 - Intermediate/root public keys or trust chains.
 In the case above, where the Attester's endorsed public key is something like an x509 certificate, the Endorser might also make the parent certificate chain available.
-- Statements or measurements of valid platform state/configuration.
+- Statements or measurements of valid platform state/configuration (e.g., a security certification record, a benchmark identifier, etc.).
-- Measurements (hashes) of firmware or software images that are included on the system.
+- Measurements (hashes) of firmware or software images that are included in the system.

 ## Security Properties of Endorsements/RVs
 Endorsements/RVs need to exhibit the security properties of **integrity** and **availability**.